This is the 12th year with Gardener Cary George in charge of the Garden.

 At the Friends board meeting following the annual meeting Joy Davis reported that her query of members about a membership roster resulted in the majority saying don’t spend the money.
 Thus the 1998-99 roster already prepared would be the last mailed.
 Shirley Schultz ordered and donated a clock for the shelter that Cary George had requested.

-In the Summer issue of The Fringed Gentian™ an article was presented on how to create a butterfly garden.
+In the Summer issue of The Fringed Gentian™ an article told how to create a butterfly garden.
 It was announced that the Friends would provide a birthday cake and refreshments on Aug.
 2nd at the Shelter in honor of Eloise Butler’s Birthday (Aug.
 3, 1851) Minnesota Governor Arne Carlson declared Aug.
 3, 1998 as Eloise Butler Day.
 The text is in the Winter issue of The Fringed Gentian™.

 In the Fall issue of The Fringed Gentian™ Cary George thanked the Friends for purchasing a new log splitter (cost $947).
 He reported that 12 clumps of Showy Lady’s-slipper (Cypripedium reginae) were rescued from a road project in northern Minnesota and planted in the wetland.
 In addition he listed the following as some of the other plants he put in during the year [Link on name goes to full information sheet]:

 Prairie Smoke (Geum triflorum)

 Shirley Schultz listed the 1998 volunteers and two poems by local poet and Friends member Betty Bridgman were published.
 The Garden naturalists wrote an article about the rescue of an injured hawk at the Garden.